preciofishbone/OmniaDocs/release-notes/1.29.0/index.rst

 - English labels for Page Feedback updated.
 - Problems loading Page Feedback Panel on some clients.
 - Issues rendering Page Feedback Button for some clients.
-- My Links - updated icon for follow / unfollow not being the same for some clients.
+- My Links - updated icon for follow nad unfollow not being the same for some clients.